jorishr/datastructures/time_complexity/big_o_notation.md

 The variant O(n log n) is like above but multiplied by n, thus being less efficient the bigger n value.

 O(n^2), O squared represents an algorithm that scales quadratically and thus is very inefficient.
 In fact it may never end when n is a large number.
-A commonly known example for this is the Bubblesort, which uses two loops that iterate over the same dataset.
+A commonly known example for this is the bubble-sort, which uses two loops that iterate over the same dataset.

 O(2^n), represents an exponential time complexity.
 Execution time will double with each new element.

 O(n!) algorithms will execute in n factorial time per every new operation.
-Extremely unperformant.
+Extremely poorly performant.

 Consider the example:
 ```